samvaity/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 >Note: If you're running tests locally, you need to provide `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable, skip setting the `javaagent` explicitly to send telemetry to Application Insights.

+Execute the perf test with Application Insights enabled:
+`$env:APPLICATIONINSIGHTS_CONNECTION_STRING="value"; java -jar "/path to/your file.jar" <options-for-the-test>`

+>Note: If you're running tests locally, you need to provide `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable, skip setting the `javaagent` explicitly to send telemetry to Application Insights.

 ### Logging

 We use [logback.xml][logback_xml] to configure the logging.
 By default, the stress test run on cluster will output